 September 30, 2022

-With the record-breaking demand for healthcare travelers since 2019, so too has the interest in the conference for travelers expanded.
+With the record-breaking demand for healthcare travelers since 2019, the interest in the conference for travelers has expanded, too.
 Last week, TravCon 2022 reported record-breaking attendance by travelers (and would-be travelers) along with a record number of staffing agency exhibitors hoping to recruit these healthcare professionals.
-It seems inevitable that the unprecedented increase in COVID-pandemic demand for travelers will decline as the pandemic diminishes.
-But despite the reduction in hospital admissions and the relaxation of COVID restrictions, job orders have remained high throughout 2022.
+It seems inevitable that the unprecedented increase in COVID-19 demand for travelers will decline as the pandemic diminishes.
+But despite reduced hospital admissions and relaxing COVID restrictions, job orders have remained high throughout 2022.
 The demand for travelers to fill these positions remains strong.
-TravCon continues to be the principal nexus of interactions between current travelers and staffing agencies, and the main educational venue for clinicians interested in becoming travelers.
+TravCon continues to be the principal nexus of interactions between current travelers and staffing agencies and is the foremost educational venue for clinicians interested in becoming travelers.

 March 3, 2022

-It will not come as a surprise to anybody that hospitals and long-term care facilities, which have been chronically underpaying their full-time staff for decades, are not pleased now that they have to fork out very high bill rates during this nationwide staffing shortage to attract travelers that they need.
-Recently there have been both state and federal discussions about passing legislation aimed at limiting what they have to pay to staffing agencies and, ultimately, capping travel nurse pay rates.
+It will not surprise anybody that hospitals and long-term care facilities, which have been chronically underpaying their full-time staff for decades, are not pleased now that they have to fork out very high bill rates during this nationwide staffing shortage to attract travelers they need.
+Recently, there have been both state and federal discussions about passing legislation to limit what they have to pay to staffing agencies and, ultimately, capping travel nurse pay rates.
 So far, no specific legislation has been introduced, but we are watching this very closely.
 Naturally, healthcare travelers are opposed to any legislation that would limit their ability to receive competitive, fair pay.
 Recently, Laura Latimer, with TravCon TV, sat down with Toby Malara, an attorney with the American Staffing Association for a three-part interview.
 He understands the issues better than most.
-Here's the link to Part 1 of that excellent interview on YouTube: https://youtu.be/sHSkICVD0Ng All three parts are up and ready to watch.
+Here's the link to Part 1 of that excellent interview on YouTube: https://youtu.be/sHSkICVD0Ng.
+All three parts are up and ready to watch.

 October 1, 2021